genotrance/px/README.md

   --noproxy=  proxy:noproxy=
   Direct connect to specific subnets like a regular proxy.
 Comma separated
-    Skip the proxy for connections to these subnets 127.0.0.1 - specific ip
+    Skip the NTLM proxy for connections to these subnets 127.0.0.1 - specific ip
     192.168.0.* - wildcards
     192.168.0.1-192.168.0.255 - ranges